Krishna-r47/California-housing---Regression/README.md

 ## B) EDA and Data Pre-processing Steps Taken
 → The fetch_california_housing dataset from sklearn.datasets was loaded as a DataFrame.
-It includes features such as average population, and house age, with the target being median house value.
+It includes features such as average population and house age, with the target being median house value.

 → Dataset structure was reviewed using .info() and .describe() to check feature types and distributions.
 A check for missing values confirmed a clean dataset.